icsmw/tslink/README.md

 ### Exception suppression

-Of course, this is up to the library/crate, which is used to create a node module.
+Would be exception thrown or no is up to the library/crate, which is used to create a node module.
 For example `node-bindgen` throws exceptions on JavaScript level as soon as a method/function is done with an error.
 But tslink allows customizing this scenario.

 By default exception suppression is off and any error on Rust level became an exception on JavaScript level.

-Using previous example we can see:
+Let's take a look to the previous example:

 ```
 # #[macro_use] extern crate tslink;